pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/caddy.markdown

 ---
 title: "Caddy Server reverse proxy"
-description: "Configure Caddy Server as a reverse proxy to Home Assistant."
+description: "Configure Caddy Server as a reverse proxy to Open Peer Power."
 ---
 [Caddy Server](https://caddyserver.com/) is a powerful HTTP/2 server, that enables HTTPS by default with automatically generated Let's Encrypt certificates, which allows a simple configuration procces.

-Using Caddy as a proxy for Home Assistant allows you to serve Home Assistant securely over standard ports.
-This configuration file and instructions will walk you through setting up Home Assistant over a secure connection.
+Using Caddy as a proxy for Open Peer Power allows you to serve Open Peer Power securely over standard ports.
+This configuration file and instructions will walk you through setting up Open Peer Power over a secure connection.

 ### 1. Get a domain name forwarded to your IP